lieman research lab header_adj

-Welcome to the Leiman Lab!
+Welcome to the Leiman Lab

 We use a combination of X-ray crystallography and electron microscopy with other biochemical and biophysical techniques.
 Individual proteins and their complexes are crystallized and analyzed using X-ray crystallography.
 The entire assembly is cryo-fixed and imaged with a high-end electron microscope.
 These images are then used to calculate a three-dimensional map of the entire assembly.
 The X-ray atomic structures of the components can be placed into the electron microscopy map, similar to a jigsaw puzzle, giving rise to a pseudo-atomic resolution structure of the entire assembly.
 Such an approach results in a tremendous amount of information and allows us to understand the structure and function in atomic detail.